The Love Letter

 The See-through Door

 The most striking feature of the present work's composition is the shadowed doorway in the foreground to enhance the painting's perspective.
 A darkened aperture in the immediate foreground combined with a lighted view in the distance was a popular device for enhancing the illusion of spatial relief.
-It was used, for example, by the master of illusionism and perspective, Samuel van Hoogstraten, in his painting of 1658 in the Musée du Louvre.
+It was used, for example, by the master of illusionism and perspective, Samuel van Hoogstraten, in his painting of 1658 in the Musée du Louvre (fig. 6).
 Although a figureless interior, that work also employs the darkened foreground with threshold and tiled floor and even shares common motifs with the present work, such as the broom and slippers.
 The Louvre painting has been cited as a possible source for Vermeer's Woman Asleep, which undoubtedly predates the present work and is the master's only other surviving painting to use a doorkijkje, or view to an adjoining space.
 (A painting in the Dissius sale in 1696 was described as depicting "a gentleman washing his hands in a see-through room with sculpture.")
 This device is more commonly and rightly associated with Pieter de Hooch, who probably influenced the younger Vermeer when they were together in Delft.

-View of an Interior, or The Slippers (traditional title, given in the 19th century), Samuel van Hoogstratenfig.
-6 View of an Interior, or The Slippers (traditional title, given in the 19th century)
+View of an Interior, or The Slippers (traditional title, given in the 19th century), Samuel van Hoogstraten

 Samuel van Hoogstraten